criteo/kerberos-docker/README.md

 ![Build status](https://github.com/criteo/kerberos-docker/actions/workflows/kerberos-docker.yml/badge.svg)

 Kerberos/Docker is a project to run easily a **MIT Kerberos V5** architecture in a cluster of **docker containers**.
-It is really useful for running integration tests of project using Kerberos or for learning and testing Kerberos solution and administration.
+It is really useful for running integration tests of projects using Kerberos or for learning and testing Kerberos solutions and administration.

 <p align="center">
   <img src="./doc/kerberos-docker-logo.png" width=200/>